Stephanie-Ash/escape-room/README.md

 # Escape Room

 I dont like to make it easy for my Niece and Nephew to access their Christmas cash.
-This year they will have to escape from an excape room.
+This year they will have to escape from an escape room.

 Badly written and buggy but does the job!